apsis-scheduler/apsis/docs/config.rst

 This configures how Apsis handles Procstar groups.
 When a Procstar instance connects, it provides a group ID to which it belongs.
 Each Procstar program likewise carries a group ID in which it should run.
-The default group ID for both is named "default".
 There is no registry of allowed group IDs: Apsis accepts any group ID from a procstar instance, and if a program specifies a group ID that Apsis hasn't seen, it optimistically assumes a Procstar instance with this group ID will later connect.

 If a Procstar run starts but no Procstar instance is connected in the specified group, the run remains in the _starting_ state.
 The `start_timeout`